dubhue/suno-archive/README.md

 - **Detailed Logging**: Timestamped logs for each archive run
 - **Export to ZIP**: Download entire user archive as a ZIP file
 - **Beautiful UI**: Modern, responsive web interface
+- **Multiple Audio Formats**: Download MP3, WAV, or both formats
-- **No Credentials Stored**: Your cookie is only used during the request
+- **No Credentials Stored**: Your bearer token is only used during the request

 ## Quick Start